eriktaubeneck/eriktaubeneck.github.io-backup/source/_posts/2014-01-31-adding-unique-contraints-after-the-fact-in-sqlalchemy.md

 (Note: the import statements that happen outside of the functions can just be placed at the top of the migration file.
 They shouldn't cause any conflicts.)

 Woo!
 That's it.
-There are certainly a few *hacks* in here, so as usual, through some feedback in the comments.
+There are certainly a few *hacks* in here, so as usual, throw some feedback in the comments.